-The St. Alexius Heart & Lung Clinic's Cystic Fibrosis Center is the only independent Cystic Fibrosis Center in North Dakota that is accredited by the Cystic Fibrosis Foundation.
+The CHI St. Alexius Health Heart & Lung Clinic's Cystic Fibrosis Center is the only independent Cystic Fibrosis Center in North Dakota that is accredited by the Cystic Fibrosis Foundation.

 Our Approach to Care